chenyijiang333/EC552AutogeneProject/Final Project Autogene/README.md

 ````

 - Request Ecocyc for their database here -> https://biocyc.org/download.shtml
-- the folder containing the information to the home directory in which you are working in
+- Place the folder containing the information to the home directory in which you are working in

 ## 2) Start the Web Server